geekysuavo/geekysuavo.github.io/pkg.md

 set of functionality.

-While the pkgtools scripts perform most of their functions under the impression that the key information about the package lies with it's filename, the Pkg scripts looked inside package files to determine their critical features.
+While the pkgtools scripts perform most of their functions under the impression that the key information about the package lies with its filename, the Pkg scripts looked inside package files to determine their critical features.